frontiersusa/virtuous-legacy-receipts/readme.md

 ```

 The code outside of those comments are not included in the export and are for local presentation purposes only.

+## Design Files

+There are additional design files, if ever needed, located in in `/design-files`.